๐Ÿฅ—Intro to Nutrition

 • Rich in oleic acid, the same heart-healthy monounsaturated fat found in olive oil

-• Nutrient-dense package delivers fiber, potassium, and vitamins E and K alongside healthy fats
+• Nutrient-dense package that delivers fiber, potassium, and vitamins E and K alongside healthy fats

 Polyunsaturated Fat Sources: Omega-Rich Foods

-Polyunsaturated fatty acids (PUFAs) contain multiple double bonds in their carbon chains, making them highly reactive and important for cellular processes.
+Polyunsaturated fatty acids (PUFAs) contain two or more double bonds in their carbon chains, making them liquid at room temperature and more chemically reactive than MUFAs.
+That reactivity is part of why they play such important roles in cellular signaling and inflammation.
 The best dietary sources provide omega-3s in forms the body can readily use.

 Fatty Fish (Salmon, Mackerel, Sardines)

-• Recommended intake is 2+ servings per week according to most dietary guidelines for heart disease prevention
+• Recommended intake is 2+ servings per week (about 8 oz total) according to most dietary guidelines for heart disease prevention

 • Also provides vitamin D and selenium, nutrients many people lack from other dietary sources